 While SIPconnect 1.1 allows the use of Static mode, this poses additional maintenance overhead on the operator.
-The administrator should create a static registration for the SIP-PBX: go to Subscribers, Details Registered DevicesCreate Permanent Registration and put address of the SIP-PBX in the following format: sip:username@ipaddress:5060 where username=username portion of SIP URI and ipaddress = IP address of the device.
+The administrator should create a static registration for the SIP-PBX: go to Subscribers, three dotted icon, DetailsRegistered DevicesAdd and put the address of the SIP-PBX in the following format:

+sip:username@ipaddress:5060 where username=username portion of SIP URI and ipaddress = IP address of the device.